mtumilowicz/poligon/README.md

 *For the given number of pairs, generate all possible balanced brackets '(' & ')'.
-It's very important to have a good approach to such tasks - producing all possible combinations of '(' & ')' and then filtering which combination is balanced, is a very poor solution - we decide to choose different way: construct solution by recursion.*
+It's very important to have a good approach to such tasks - producing all possible combinations of '(' & ')' and then filtering which combination is balanced is a very poor and naive solution - we decide to choose different way: construct solution by recursion.
+<span style="color:red">Remark: we have invented interesting approach to
+test results; usage of CatalanNumbers enables us to test practically any given length.</span>*
 <a name="BalancedPartsRemover"></a>
 * **BalancedPartsRemover**
 is a solution to the following problem:
 *From the given string containing only '(' & ')' remove all balanced (in sense of BalanceChecker) parts.
 For example: )((()())())))((( -> )))(((
-Solution is construct using the stack structure.*
+Solution is construct using the
-<a name="BalancedMixedBracketsGenerator"></a>
-* **BalancedMixedBracketsGenerator**
-is a solution to the following problem:
-*For the given number of pairs generate all balanced (in sense of BalanceChecker) strings containing only: '(', ')', '\[', '\]', '{', '}'.
-We do it in a hardly inefficient way (take a look at optimal solution in BalancedParenthesisGenerator - it's hardly impossible to extend this solution to the other types of brackets in an easy and smart way, at least in java;
-in haskell you could provide solution just in one line).
-What is the purpose of this class?
-We simply try to find a practical application of CombinationWithRepetitionsGenerator, java8 streams and filter.*
+<span style="color:blue">stack structure</span>.
+<span style="color:red">Remark: after removing all balanced
+parts we get a string: ))...n...)(...m...((,
+where n & m are the number
+of brackets ')' & '(' respectively.</span>*
 <a name="BalanceParenthesisChecker"></a>
 * **BalanceParenthesisChecker**
 it's a simplification of BalanceChecker,